Writing Prompts that don’t suck: Story must include a unicorn hunter, a planet inhabited entirely by cats, a glitter gun.

 Lawrence knelt down.
 “Magic exists.
 Not in your Earth but in mine.
 This Alternate Realities Unit?
 Magic.
 Magic we have shared with your government.
 Under certain conditions.
 So understand I know about magic already.
 As does your government.”

 “Let me up,” she said.

 “Not until we are home.
 At your home anyway.
 You can tell the authorities all about your trophy hunting misadventure then.”
 He leaned in closer.
 “You’re fucking lucky.
-On my world we would kill anyone who dared trying to kill a unicorn.
+On my world, we would kill anyone who dared to kill a unicorn.
 Trophy hunters disgust me.”

 He looked down at her.
 “Personally, I think Earth 1 will doom itself again and again.
 None of you have learned any lessons.
-You in particular think that animals life was worth a horn.
+You, in particular, think that animals life was worth a horn.
 How much will your new planet be worth?
-Its enviroment?
-Its animals?
+It’s environment?
+It’s animals?
 I guess we will see.”